Department of Computer Science and Technology

 Maria Bada Lecturer in Psychology, Queen Mary University of London

-Yi Ting Chua Assistant Professor, Department of Criminology and Criminal Justice, University of Alabama
+Yi Ting Chua Assistant Professor, School of Cyber Studies, University of Tulsa

 Ben Collier Lecturer in Digital Methods, University of Edinburgh